 I am a PhD student in the Computer Science department at the University of Oxford, advised by Prof. Varun Kanade and Prof. Phil Blunsom.
 My PhD is generously supported by Google DeepMind.
-I am broadly interested in the intersection of theoretical and empirical/scientific understanding of deep learning models.
+I am broadly interested in the intersection of empirical/scientific and theoretical understanding of deep learning models.
 Most of my research focuses on analyzing the expressiveness and algorithmic learning abilities of neural network architectures to gain insights that can help us develop more effective models.

 Selected Publications Show All